dinsdag 30 september 2025

 Scientist Hadiz Tambuwal is looking for a solution to her own Earth’s environmental collapse when she stumbles across the secret of inter-dimensional travel, a secret that could save everyone on her dying planet.
 It leads her into the middle of a war on a scale she never dreamed of.
 And she needs to choose a side before every reality pays the price."

 I really liked this book.
-The writing style is quite dense, and I’ll admit, the first few days I picked it up, it took me some time to get into it.
+The writing style is quite dense, and I’ll admit, the first few days I picked it up, it took me some time to get into it and I was easily distracted.
 But once I was a few pages in, I couldn’t put it down.
 It’s definitely not a light read, but it’s absolutely worth the effort.
+The hard work to read this made this into a four star book instead of the full five stars.

 The characters are what really made this story shine.
 You get to know them so well that you understand their choices, even when you know they’re not the smartest.
 The book focuses on a handful of characters, each with their own distinct personalities and plotlines.
 There’s never a dull moment, and I especially loved reading from the perspective of a machine; it was different, exciting, and made me question so much about our own world and what the future might hold.